Did you just buy a new Resin 3D printer? Or maybe considering one. This is aimed and giving you a shopping list of things you’ll need to get going.

 Just a heads-up, you’ll require a good supply of paper towels since resin is very messy and it can cause stains if you aren’t quick in cleaning the mess.

 Also, I’m not talking about the usual paper towels available in drug stores here – you need something more absorbent than them.

-The Presto!
-Flex-a-size Paper Towels are quite strong and absorbent.
+These paper towels are quite strong and absorbent.
 Although a bit expensive, these napkins work great to mop up the resin.

 As explained earlier, cleaning resin can be a messy task.
 Once you’ve printed your miniature model, you’ll have to bath it with isopropyl alcohol before it is fully cured.
 This is a not-miss step if you want your models to look their best.